 Only the initial request to OnBoard is handled in plain text on port 80, and this request will be redirected to the secure port 443 for all subsequent requests and responses.
 At no time is customer information transferred in an unencrypted state.

 Your organization's firewall will need the following list of domains added to be allowed to pass traffic to your local machines.

 Communication with these domains is required for OnBoard to function properly.

 These sites are:

-All of these domains are the official endpoint for their respective OAuth services.
-These are the most conservative URIs that can be allowed.
-This means that allowing https://www.google.com/accounts/o8 is necessary to keep users from accessing https://www.google.com.
-While adding the shorter URI https://www.google.com to the allowed sites list will work for OnBoard, it will allow all traffic that matches this shorter, less distinct pattern to flow through the firewall, potentially circumventing an organization’s network security policies.
-The longer, more distinct URI will insure only the OAuth endpoint traffic will pass through the firewall.
+While adding the shorter Google URI https://www.google.com to the allowed sites list will work for OnBoard, it will allow all traffic that matches this shorter, less distinct pattern to flow through the firewall, potentially circumventing an organization’s network security policies.
+The longer, more distinct URI https://www.google.com/accounts/o8 will ensure only the OAuth endpoint traffic is allowed through.

 Please get in touch with OnBoard Customer Support with any questions by submitting a ticket request or emailing firstname.lastname@example.org.